-Microsoft is releasing the Windows Vista Service Pack 2 beta to a select group of testers this Wednesday (29 October).
+Microsoft is releasing the Windows Vista Service Pack 2 beta to a select group of testers on 29 October.

 “As part of the development and testing process, we are going to start by providing a small group of Technology Adoption Program customers with Windows Vista SP2 Beta for evaluation,” said Vista development head Mike Nash in a blog.

 “The final release date for Windows Vista SP2 will be based on quality.
 So we will track customer and partner feedback from the beta program before setting a final date for the release,” he said.

 Windows Vista SP2 Beta contains previously released fixes focused on addressing specific reliability, performance, and compatibility issues.

 “We expect Windows Vista SP2 will retain compatibility with applications that run on Windows Vista and Windows Vista SP1 and are written using public APIs,” Nash reassured users.